Chisholm (NSW)

 Chisholm is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Chisholm, as evaluated at the latest Census, consisted of 99.6% houses and 0.4% other dwellings.
-This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Chisholm was recorded at 18.9%, with mortgaged dwellings at 61.7% and rented dwellings at 19.4%.
-The median monthly mortgage repayment in the area was $2,344, higher than Regional NSW's average of $1,733.
-The median weekly rent figure for Chisholm was $550, compared to Regional NSW's $330.
-Nationally, Chisholm's median monthly mortgage repayments were significantly higher at $2,344 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Chisholm, as per the latest Census evaluation, 99.6% of dwellings were houses, with 0.4% being other types such as semi-detached homes or apartments.
+This contrasts with Regional NSW's dwelling composition of 82.6% houses and 17.4% other dwellings.
+Home ownership in Chisholm stood at 18.9%, with mortgaged properties accounting for 61.7% and rented dwellings making up 19.4%.
+The median monthly mortgage repayment in Chisholm was $2,344, significantly higher than Regional NSW's average of $1,733.
+Meanwhile, the median weekly rent in Chisholm was recorded at $550, compared to Regional NSW's figure of $330.
+Nationally, Chisholm's mortgage repayments were notably higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing